fauresystems/PyTeletextPlugin/README.md

 You can use *Teletext plugin* as a template  to create your own **Room** plugin.

-About `create-teletextplugin-no-venv-tgz.bat`:
+About `create-teletextplugin-tgz.bat`:
 * install <a href="https://www.7-zip.org/" target="_blank">7-Zip</a> on your Windows desktop
-* run `create-teletextplugin-no-venv-tgz.bat` to archive your work without *python venv*
-* run `create-teletextplugin-tgz.bat` to archive your work with *venv*
+* run `create-teletextplugin-tgz.bat` to archive archive versions of your work

 #### IDE for hacking `TeletextApplet.py`:
 > You can open a PyCharm Professional project to hack the code remotely, thanks to `.idea` folder.
 Or if you prefer, you can hack the code with <a href="https://eric-ide.python-projects.org/" target="_blank">Eric6 IDE</a>.